-Thanksgiving is a time of celebration with family and friends, including your furry family members.
+Thanksgiving is a time of celebration with your favorite people, including your furry family members.
 While we know you love to feed them like family, are you sure your menu items are pup-safe?
-You’d be surprised to learn how many Thanksgiving foods are actually completely safe for your dog!
-You might be surprised to know that there are a few thanksgiving foods you need to avoid.
-But there are plenty that are safe for your little turkey!
+You’d be surprised to learn how many Thanksgiving foods are actually completely safe for your dog, and which ones you need to avoid.

 Broccoli